Sometimes coincidence leads to a change in practice.

 A root cause analysis led to the decision to designate all pediatric head injuries a level 2 for prompt evaluation.

-Case No. 1 was a 2-month-old female whose caregiver fell while holding her.
+was a 2-month-old female whose caregiver fell while holding her.
 The baby was crying but consolable with no loss of consciousness (LOC).
 She vomited initially and once again in the ED.
 There was a moderate left parietal hematoma, no obvious distress, VS 97.8-160-46.
 With the ED extremely busy, a delay in care occurred.
 CT showed a nondepressed linear parietal skull fracture with a questionable subarachnoid hemorrhage and a scalp hematoma.
 The child was airlifted to the pediatric trauma center.

-Case No. 2 was a 3-year-old female who fell and hit her head but had no LOC.
-Her physician evaluated her promptly; she was "OK".
+was a 3-year-old female who fell and hit her head but had no LOC.
+Her physician evaluated her promptly; she was “OK”.
 One week later, her parents brought her back to the ED with a large left scalp hematoma and increase in daily naps from one, to two or three.
 She was running around the waiting room, oriented with a headache but no nausea or vomiting; VS 98.3-103-20, BP 88/40, O2 sat 98 percent RA.
 CT showed a non-depressed linear temporal/parietal skull fracture with subdural hematoma.
 Very stable, she was sent to the pediatric trauma center via ambulance.
 Her Hispanic, non-English-speaking parents were commended for bringing the child back to the ED.
 Nurses must ensure all caregivers understand head injury after-care instructions, including when to return, and especially when there is a language barrier.

-Case No. 3 was a 2-month-old female who fell out of a bed, falling two feet and hitting her head on a metal swing arm of the crib.
+was a 2-month-old female who fell out of a bed, falling two feet and hitting her head on a metal swing arm of the crib.
 She cried immediately with no LOC or open wound.
 There was a right posterior scalp hematoma, VS 97.4-127-28.
 CT showed nondisplaced right parietal skull fracture with a tiny epidural hematoma and 2.7 cm scalp hematoma.
 The patient was transferred to the pediatric trauma center by helicopter.